 I have always liked to create music on computers.
 Back in the Apple ][+ days I made quite a few annoying musical ditties with The Music Construction Set and this continued into the Apple ][gs days.
 My software was never really sophisticated enough until I discovered tracking and mods when I upgraded to Windows 95.
 After a few years of noodling around, I finally had enough material to release a CDs worth of my electronic music, The Exciting Sounds of a Compaq P133.
 This disc was comprised of my first purely digital (no more cassette 4-track recording!) musical compositions.
 The sound is a little rough due to the primitive, non-pro software I used, but I am more-or-less happy with the way it turned out.
-I have now converted the CD audio tracks into super high quality MP3's and have made them free for you to download and add to your digital library.
-Download the entire album for free (.ZIP)
+You can buy The Exciting Sounds of a Compaq P133 from my Bandcamp page.
+Or, if you are a mooch: Download the entire album for free (.ZIP)

 The Exciting Sounds of a Compaq P133 (and all the songs contained therein except *) by Robert William Gomez is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.

 * Three Girl Rhumba (Mutation) by Robert William Gomez is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 Based on a work at www.pinkflag.com.